ska-telescope/developer.skatelescope.org/src/explanation/stfc-kubernetes-clusters.rst

 - Main runner pod is registered to **ska-telescope group** shared runners with configurable tags.
 - The main pod picks up **GitLab Jobs** and creates **on-demand pods**.
 This is configured using helm chart values file/or config.toml file of GitLab runners below.
 - Runners are scaled according to configuration.
-- Runners have resource **limits** *i.e. cpuRequests, memoryRequests, cpuLimit, memoryLimit*.
-This is not applied at the moment.
+- Runners have resource **limits** *i.e. cpuRequests, memoryRequests, memoryLimit*.
 - Runners are running in nodes that are **specifically labelled** for ci/cd jobs.
 - Runners share a **cache** between them that is used to speed up the job times.
+- Specific runners exist for Kubernetes Deployment/Integration testing. (*ska-k8s* tag).
 - **Docker support**
 - **Kubernetes support**